-New Home Sales Drop in Charleston According to Newest Data
+New Home Closings Decrease in Charleston According to Latest Figures

-Last year, 1 of 85 total closings were new homes, and this percentage saw a decline as new home closings this year made up none of the 88 total closings.
-Following a year-over-year increase in June, closings of new and existing homes also rose year-over-year in July.
+Last year, 1 of 53 total closings were new homes, and this percentage saw a decline as new home closings this year made up none of the 36 total closings.
+Closings of new and existing homes dropped year-over-year in February after also falling in January year-over-year.

 Other Market Trends

-Foreclosures and real estate owned (REO) closings continued to drop from a year earlier in July, but did not look to be a burden on the market.
-Together, foreclosures plus REO closings represented 4.5% of existing home closings, down from 4.8% a year earlier.
-The percentage of existing home closings involving foreclosures rose to 1.1% in July from no part a year earlier while REO closings as a percentage of existing home closings dropped to 3.4% from 4.8% a year earlier.
+Foreclosures and real estate owned (REO) closings continued to drop from a year earlier in February, but did not look to be a burden on the market.
+Combined, foreclosures plus REO closings made up 5.6% of existing home closings, below 7.7% a year earlier.
+The percentage of existing home closings involving foreclosures stayed at no part of closings in February from a year earlier while REO closings as a percentage of existing home closings sank to 5.6% from 7.7% a year earlier.

 Please refer to the ABOUT THIS MSA tab to learn more about geographic coverage and data availability in the Charleston, WV area.